google/WebFundamentals/src/content/en/tools/workbox/modules/workbox-broadcast-update.md

 response immediately, but also provides a mechanism for updating the cache asynchronously.

-To broadcast updates, you just need to add a `broadcastUpdate.Plugin` to your strategy options.
+To broadcast updates, you just need to add a `broadcastUpdate.BroadcastUpdatePlugin` to your strategy options.

 ```js